benjaminion/upgrading-ethereum-book/src/book.md

 #### Introduction

 An element of randomness is an important part of permissionless blockchain protocols, both for security and for fairness.
 If the protocol were fully predictable attackers could know ahead of time which validators will be active in different roles, which gives them a significant foothold in attacking the protocol.
-For example, by selectively mounting denial of service attacks against future proposers, or by bribing members of a particular committee, or by registering especially advantagous validator numbers for themselves to allow them to take over a future committee, or simply to censor transactions.[^fn-initial-shuffling]
+For example, by selectively mounting denial of service attacks against future proposers, or by bribing members of a particular committee, or by registering especially advantageous validator numbers for themselves to allow them to take over a future committee, or simply to censor transactions.[^fn-initial-shuffling]

 [^fn-initial-shuffling]: For a cute illustration of the perils of insufficient unpredictability, see [Issue 1446](https://github.com/ethereum/consensus-specs/issues/1446) on the specs repo: Manipulating deposit contract to gain an early majority.
 Hat-tip to [Paul Hauner](https://twitter.com/paulhauner/status/1509677010448121856).